-Research Interests: Urban Studies, Political Sociology, Social Movements, Housing, Russia, New York City
+Research Interests: Urban Studies, Political Sociology, Social Movements, Urban Politics, Housing, Russia, New York City

 I come from Saint Petersburg, Russia – a city also known as “the cradle of three revolutions:” probably, its history defined my research interests – urban and political sociology.
 I got my BA in Social Anthropology at the Saint Petersburg State University, where I started researching urban public space and the transformations of the post-socialist cities.
 Some of my publications on these topics are available in the Publications section.